Sliders are used to change the values of the coefficients a1, b1, c1, a2, b2 and c2 in order to explore different systems of equations.

-Interactive Tutorial Using Java Applet
+Interactive Tutorial Using HTML 5 Applet

 What is the relationship between the intersection the lines representing the two equations of a system and the solutions of the system ?

-- Set a1, a2, b1 and b2 to values such that a1*b2 - a2*b1 = 0.
+- Set a1, a2, b1 and b2 to values such that a1*b2 - a2*b1 = 0 (example: a1 = 2, b1 = 4, a2 = 1 and b2 = 2).
 How are

-the system has ?
+the two lines positioned with respect to each other ?
+How many solutions the system has ?
 If (the determinant) a1*b2 - a2*b1 = 0, what is the relationship between the slopes of the two lines (are they equal for example?) ?